At the moment, from age 55, you can enjoy flexible access to your pension savings. This is increasing to age 57 from the 6th of April 2028.

 If you have money left in your plan when you die, it can be passed on to your loved ones – usually free of inheritance tax.

-- If you die before age 75, your pension savings can normally be paid to your loved ones however they like, tax free.
+- If you die aged 75 or older, your pension savings can be paid to your loved ones however they like.
+Income tax will be due on the full amount.

 Not ready to access your pension savings?